Gigawhat-net/Gigawhat-Essentials/README.md

 ## Support :
 You can get support on the <a href="https://discord.gg/rMq7GujUZJ">Discord server</a>.
 Both staff and community members will be able to answer your questions.<br>
-You can also contact us via e-mail.
+You can also contact us via e-mail.<br>
 E-mail: gpt-support@gigawhat.net
 <br>
 <br>
 If you think that you have found a bug please report it <a href="https://github.com/samyarsadat/Gigawhat-Essentials/issues">here</a>.